exposure metering techniques

 - if you use Program or Aperture Priority while using TTL flash as your main source of light, your camera will vary your shutter speed between shots, and your ambient light will therefore vary.

-BUT … I do use flash exposure compensation all the time, since I use TTL flash outside of a studio.
-Because the reflectivity and tonality of the scene that my camera’s meter is reading changes all the time, I have to ride my TTL flash exposure compensation all the time.
+There is a specific reason why I don’t use general exposure compensation – I don’t want to adjust my exposure compensation every time I change my composition.
+BUT, I do use flash exposure compensation (FEC) all the time, when I use TTL flash outside of a studio.
+Since the reflectivity and tonality of the scene that my camera’s meter is reading changes all the time, I have to ride my TTL flash exposure compensation all the time … or much simpler, get correct exposure settings in manual exposure mode.

 With digital, I still largely meter like that.
 But we have more tools available to us with digital.